Alexander Fraser (British Army officer, born 1824)

 General Alexander Fraser, (8 May 1824 – 10 June 1898) was a British Army officer in the Royal (Bengal) Engineers, who served in India and Burma.
 He was especially well known for the construction of the Alguada Reef Lighthouse in Burma in 1865.
-He was also in charge of the construction of an iron bridge over the river Gomti in Lucknow in 1844.The 2,500 plus pieces of the iron bridge fabricated by Butterley Company of Ripley, Derbyshire had been left for more than 20 years without erection owing to the death of the Nawab who had ordered the bridge, until a successive Nawab who wanted the bridge to be completed came to power.
-The bridge had been designed by John Rennie in 1814.

 Early life and career

 Son of James Fraser, he was born in Prestbury, Gloucestershire on 8 May 1824 and was educated at Kings College and Addiscombe before joining the Bengal Engineers in 1843.
 He saw action in the Sutlej Campaign in 1845–46, in the Punjab in 1848–49 and during the Second Anglo-Burmese War in 1852–53 under General Scudamore Winde Steel.
 He worked on the construction of lighthouses on the Burmese coast and served as chief engineer in the Northwest Provinces.
 He also worked with the Indian Railways serving as Chairman of the Railways of the Nizam, Rohilkund and Kumaon.
 He was created a Companion of the Order of the Bath in 1880.